4 Quick Fixes to Improve Your Quality of Hire

 When you add these ratings up, you’ll have a pretty objective measure of how competent each candidate is in each of the areas you need.
 This gives you a solid basis on which to make the final hiring decision.

 Sometimes you can solve your hiring problems by making a few changes yourself and getting your process on a new footing.
-Sometimes, however, you need to bring in an expert.
+Sometimes, however, you need to bring in an expert in the employment market.

 If your hiring process isn’t landing high-quality candidates even after you’ve revised your approach, consider talking to a recruiter.
 Whether you’re looking for a few hires right now or a partner to help you over the long term, the right recruiter can be a massive benefit to you.